15+ DIY Shiplap Fireplace Ideas

 Shiplap fireplace with TV

-Shiplap fireplace wall
+Full shiplap fireplace wall

-Shiplap Fireplace Design Ideas
+Shiplap Fireplace DIY Design Ideas

 P.S.
 What if I told you there's a whole new (and way easier) way to decorate your home—without the overwhelm, indecision, or endless Pinterest scrolling.